First Baptist Church

 Where should I park on Sunday Morning?

-Parking in the front of the church on Adams Street is reserved for handicapped and Senior Citizen parking.
+Parking in the front of the church on Adams Street is reserved for the church bus, handicapped and Senior Citizen parking.
 As a visitor you are welcome to park there as well.
 In addition to the on-street parking on Adams Street there are on-street parking stalls on Vermont Avenue and Jackson Street.
+On Sunday mornings, we are permitted to park on both sides of Vermont Avenue.
 There is also additional parking available in the AAA parking lot located across from the church.

 What is the best door to use to enter the building?